Putting fuel in the chain oil tank of your chainsaw isn’t a big problem.

 What happens if you put fuel in your chainsaw oil tank?

-If you happened to put fuel into both tanks and you start up the saw, the oil tank will empty quickly because it’s not tacky.
+Usually nothing much, but it does not make for a good alternative chain oil.
+If you happen to put fuel into both tanks and you start up the saw, the oil tank will empty quickly because it’s not tacky.

 Accidents like this happen, and as long as no one gets hurt by a saw it’s a good day.